Vectorworks/developer-scripting/Function Reference/Functions/SetStoryElevation.md

 |elevation|REAL|The elevation to set the Story to.|

 ## Remarks
 ([[User:CBM-c-|_c_]], 2018.10.23): SetStoryElevations wants mm.
-It needs the story to have an associated design layer with [[VS:AssociateLayerWithStory]], or it will fail, while AssociateLayerWithStory needs the layer to be linked to a level with [[VS:SetLayerLevelType]] or it will fail.
+It needs the story to have an associated design layer with [AssociateLayerWithStory](AssociateLayerWithStory.md), or it will fail, while AssociateLayerWithStory needs the layer to be linked to a level with [SetLayerLevelType](SetLayerLevelType.md) or it will fail.
 In the example below you have the sequence to make that work.

 <code lang="pas">
 { _c_ }